Food Allergy (cont.)

 If the patient's history, dietary diary, or elimination diet suggests that a specific food allergy is likely, the doctor then will use tests, such as skin tests, blood tests, and a food challenge, which can more objectively confirm an allergic response to food.

-Skin tests: In a scratch-the-skin test, a dilute extract of the suspected food is placed on the skin of the forearm or back.
-This portion of the skin then is scratched with a needle and observed for swelling or redness, which would signify a local allergic reaction to the food.
-A positive scratch test indicates that the patient has the IgE antibody that is specific for the food being tested on the skin's mast cells.
+Skin tests: In a percutaneous prick-puncture skin test, a dilute extract of the suspected food is placed on the skin of the forearm or back.
+This portion of the skin then is punctured or pricked with a needle and observed for swelling or redness, which would signify a local allergic reaction to the food.
+A positive prick-puncture test indicates that the patient has the IgE antibody that is specific for the food being tested on the skin's mast cells.
 Skin tests are rapid, simple, and relatively safe.

 A person can have a positive skin test to a food allergen, however, without experiencing allergic reactions to that food.
 A doctor diagnoses a food allergy only when the patient has a positive skin test to a specific allergen and the history suggests an allergic reaction to the same food.
 In some highly allergic people, however, especially if they have had anaphylactic reactions, skin tests should not be done because they could provoke another dangerous reaction.
 Skin tests also cannot be done in patients with extensive eczema.